Royal High School, Bath: Facilities and resources

-Sports and games

 The school's sports facilities on the Lansdown campus include an AstroTurf pitch for hockey and football, two multi-use courts for netball and tennis, and a sports hall equipped for netball, basketball and badminton.
 The school also has access to the University of Bath's Olympic-standard sports facilities, which support student training and competitions.

 Student life

-Houses

 Royal High School divides its pupils into four houses: Austen, Brontë, Du Pré and Wollstonecraft.
 These houses compete in a range of academic and extracurricular activities throughout the year.

-Boarding

 Boarding options cater to girls aged 11 to 18, with choices between full boarding, weekday-only boarding, and flexible boarding.
 Students are accommodated in two boarding houses: School House, within the main school building, and Gloucester House, for sixth formers, within the senior school grounds.